 As can be seen under location.
 In my web developer tool, I can go to the tab Params, which will show the data I send to the web server.

 This means that the phisher now retrieved your account credentials.
 However, this is not where this story ends.
 There is some more information the phisher needs to steal all your in-game items.
 That is your in-game bank pin.

 Your 15 minutes are almost up.
 You need to be quick to win those freebies!
 You fill in your pin: 1337.

-When you hit the last number of your pin, you can see on the right side that your pin is also being send to the phishing website.
-However, the phisher need one more piece of information that ensures his ability to compromise your beloved Runescape account, and that is your authenticator token.
-This is only needed, when you have setup a Multi-Factor Authentication (MFA) on your account, which means you have to provide your account credentials and a temporary token.
+When you hit the last number of your pin, you can see on the right side that your pin is also being sent to the phishing website.
+However, the phisher needs one more piece of information that ensures his ability to compromise your beloved Runescape account, and that is your authenticator token.
+This is only needed when you have set up a Multi-Factor Authentication (MFA) on your account, which means you have to provide your account credentials and a temporary token.
 To learn more about MFA please click here.

 You really want those freebies.
 You fill in your token: 130015.

-Interesting note here, is that the token is already sent to the website, even though you did not click on continue just yet.
-This is another trick phishers use, everything you type on their website will automatically be send to their server.
-Even though you may not have filled in your full password and stopped when you realized this was a phishing website, they still gathered some information which they can use to guess the full password.
+An interesting note here is that the token is already sent to the website, even though you did not click on continue just yet.
+This is another trick phishers use, everything you type on their website will automatically be sent to their server.
+Even though you may not have filled in your full password and stopped when you realized this was a phishing website, they still gathered some information that they can use to guess the full password.

 After clicking on continue, you get redirected to the official Runescape website.
 More specifically, you get redirected to a forum search page.
 Weird, you thought you were to be redirected to the post of Sparc Mac to claim your free price?
 Probably, somewhere around now you start to realize that you may have given your precious Runescape account to a phisher.
 Oh well, now we all have a story that involves losing precious Runescape items.
 Lets say it creates character.